TheRDavid/Memory-Mansion-VR-Landing-Site/index.md

 ## Howto

 ### Mobile Companion App
-  - Make a photo / video / text note / voice note
+  - Take a photo / video
+  - Take a text note
+  - Take voice note
   - Send a file that was not made with the app
   - Transfer files to the VR headset **whithout the monile app**